-Updated: November, 2017Summary of common traffic laws in Georgia – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
+Updated: April, 2018Summary of common traffic laws in Georgia – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
 For more information, visit the Georgia Governor's Office of Highway Safety website.

 In Georgia, the maximum speed limit for cars is 70 mph.
 The maximum highway speed for trucks is also 70 mph.
 These are maximum speeds.
 Speeds may be lower on highway passing through urban areas.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 Georgia allows new drivers to get their learners permit at the age of 15.
 You must have your provisional license for a minimum of 12 months.
 Drivers can then get their intermediate license at 16.
-An Intermediate License imposes restricts on when you are allowed to drive and how many passengers are allowed in the car, but allows you to drive yourself without an instructor in the car.
+An Intermediate License allows you to drive yourself without a qualified co-pilot in the car.
+However, driving restrictions still apply including the time-of-day you can drive and the maximum number of passengers allowed.

 In Georgia, drivers can obtain their full drivers license at the age of 18.

 Georgia requires you to renew your license every 5 years.
-Older drivers face additional renewal requirements:
+There are additional provisions for older drivers:

 The state of Georgia enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Work Zone Enhancements can be enforced even if workers are not present as long as road work signs are posted.
 In Georgia, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
-Most states impose increased mandatory penalties for driving above a specific BAC.
+Driving while above the legal limit is called Driving Under the Influence.
+Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
 In Georgia, driving with a BAC above 0.15% will trigger automatic enhanced minimum penalties.

 Most states do not allow cellphone use while driving.
 In Georgia, hand-held devices such as phones and mp3 player are banned to novice drivers only.
 Handheld devices bans prohibit talking on the phone without a hands-free system.